 If you’re a seasoned blogger, you will find that the information shared in the first few modules are not exactly eye-opening or unheard of.
 To be honest, I knew pretty much everything addressed in most modules.
 But I still like the fact that this course is comprehensive and doesn’t give anything for granted or assume you know already lots of information.

-This is a very affordable course where Carly discusses and shares her winning affiliate strategy.
-It’s less comprehensive and structured but it offers a stronger perspective.
+Compared to Making sense of Affiliate Marketing, this is a very affordable course where Carly discusses and shares her winning affiliate strategy.
+It may be less comprehensive and structured but it offers a stronger perspective.

-Considering how reasonably priced it is, I would definitely recommend enrolling in this course.
+Considering how reasonably priced both Cate’s and Carly’s courses are, I would definitely recommend enrolling in these courses.

 Affiliate programs that make your life easier